Smyril Line: Cargo

-Smyril Line Cargo operates a fleet of four vessels: Eystnes, Hvítanes, Akranes and Mykines.
+Smyril Line Cargo operates a fleet of five RoRo vessels: Eystnes, Hvítanes, Akranes, Mykines and Glyvursnes.
 Cargo is also shipped on the Norröna.
-Eystnes and Hvítanes connect Tórshavn, Hirsthals, Scrabster and St. Petersburg, with Akranes connecting Rotterdam with various Norwegian ports.
+Eystnes and Hvítanes connect Seyðisfjörður in Iceland with Klaipeda in Lithuania and from there through Hirsthals and Tórshavn, with Akranes connecting Rotterdam with Tórshavn and Þórlakshöfn ports.

-The MV Mykines is the newest ship of the fleet, added in April 2017.
+The MV Mykines was added to the fleet in April 2017.
 Built at the Norwegian UMOE Sterkoder shipyard in 1996, it was previously operated as Auto Baltic for Bore shipping company in Finland.
 It measures 138.5 metres in length and 22.6 metres in width.
 As a RoRo ship it also takes unaccompanied cars as freight, providing an alternative to the Norröna.
 It sails from Rotterdam via Tórshavn (stopping there northbound only) to Þorlákshöfn in Iceland.

+The Glyvursnes is the newest vessel, added in December 2023, taking over from the chartered Mistral.
+The vessel was bought from the Finnish company Bore Ltd., and was renamed from M/S Seagard to Glyvursnes.
+The vessel is 153.5 metres long and 20.6 metres wide, and it was built by the German shipyard J.J.
+Sietas in 1999.
+It sails between Tórshavn, Þórlakshöfn, and Hirtshals.

+In 2024 February, Smyril Line signed a contract with the Chinese shipyard CIMC Raffles for two new cargo vessels.
+The delivery date is set for 2026, and both vessels will be 190 meters long and a capacity of 3300 lane meters.
+The vessels are designed by Knud E. Hansen.
+The vessels will be equipped with a battery system, connection to shore power, and will be able to run on methanol.